+The AHG contributed to the workshop through two contributions titled “Methodologies for evaluation and complexity assessment of neural network-based video coding technology” and “Overview of technologies considred in JVET’s neural network-based video coding exploration”.
+Slides for the second presentation are also available in JVET-Y0239.

 Technical Evaluation

 The AHG made meaningful progress on the mandate to evaluate and quantify potential NN based video coding technologies.
 A summary of the non-EE contribution provided as input to the 24th meeting is provided below: